tosbor20/blueayachan/README.md

-╭━━╮╭╮╱╱╱╱╱╱╭━━━╮╱╱╱╱╱╱╱╱╱╭╮
-┃╭╮┃┃┃╱╱╱╱╱╱┃╭━╮┃╱╱╱╱╱╱╱╱╱┃┃
-┃╰╯╰┫┃╭╮╭┳━━┫┃╱┃┣╮╱╭┳━━┳━━┫╰━┳━━┳━╮╱╭━━┳╮╱╭╮
-┃╭━╮┃┃┃┃┃┃┃━┫╰━╯┃┃╱┃┃╭╮┃╭━┫╭╮┃╭╮┃╭╮╮┃╭╮┃┃╱┃┃
-┃╰━╯┃╰┫╰╯┃┃━┫╭━╮┃╰━╯┃╭╮┃╰━┫┃┃┃╭╮┃┃┃┣┫╰╯┃╰━╯┃
-╰━━━┻━┻━━┻━━┻╯╱╰┻━╮╭┻╯╰┻━━┻╯╰┻╯╰┻╯╰┻┫╭━┻━╮╭╯
-╱╱╱╱╱╱╱╱╱╱╱╱╱╱╱╱╭━╯┃╱╱╱╱╱╱╱╱╱╱╱╱╱╱╱╱┃┃╱╭━╯┃
-╱╱╱╱╱╱╱╱╱╱╱╱╱╱╱╱╰━━╯╱╱╱╱╱╱╱╱╱╱╱╱╱╱╱╱╰╯╱╰━━╯
-## My third (and most functional) twitch IRC bot

 ### What is this?
-blueayachan is a twitch IRC Bot with a more "iterative" (lazy) approach to it's design to maximize enjoyment for the user.
+I forked Electra's blueayachan bot and made it for my stupid idol obsession

 ### Features!
 * High speed "SFW" image scraping from Danbooru (Now with 100% more sauce!)
-* Tons of gacha commands
-* Lots of good memes
 * User's can choose to omit commands they don't want to have in their channel (will eventually allow for this to be done in IRC)
 * User level ability to add and remove their own channels to and from the bot with a single command (you don't have to ask me to add you!)

-### "Good" Commands (there are more commands than just these but they probably suck)
+### Commands
 #### Image Scraping
+* !teiopic -  Queries safebooru and returns a link to a picture of Tokai Teio
+* !honkpic - Queries safebooru and returns a link to a picture of Honoka Kousaka
+* !elipic - Queries safebooru and returns a link to a picture of Eli Ayase
+* !kotoripic - Queries safebooru and returns a link to a picture of Kotori Minami
+* !umipic - Queries safebooru and returns a link to a picture of Umi Sonoda
+* !rinpic - Queries safebooru and returns a link to a picture of Rin Hoshizora
+* !makipic - Queries safebooru and returns a link to a picture of Maki Nishikino
+* !nozomipic - Queries safebooru and returns a link to a picture of Nozomi Tojo
+* !hanayopic - Queries safebooru and returns a link to a picture of Hanayo Koizumi
+* !nicopic - Queries safebooru and returns a link to a picture of Nico Yazawa
+* !chikapic - Queries safebooru and returns a link to a picture of Chika Takami
+* !rikopic - Queries safebooru and returns a link to a picture of Riko Sakurauchi
+* !kananpic - Queries safebooru and returns a link to a picture of Kanan Matsuura
+* !diapic - Queries safebooru and returns a link to a picture of Dia Kurosawa
+* !youpic - Queries safebooru and returns a link to a picture of You Watanabe
+* !yoshikokpic - Queries safebooru and returns a link to a picture of Yoshiko Tsushima
-* !ayapic -  Queries safebooru and returns a link to a picture of Aya Shameimaru
+* !marupic - Queries safebooru and returns a link to a picture of Hanamaru Kunikida
-* !maripic - Queries safebooru and returns a link to a picture of Marisa Kirisame
+* !maripic - Queries safebooru and returns a link to a picture of Mari O'Hara
+* !rubypic - Queries safebooru and returns a link to a picture of Ruby Kurosawa
+* !shuzukupic - Queries safebooru and returns a link to a picture of Shizuku Osaka
+* !kasumipic - Queries safebooru and returns a link to a picture of Kasumi Nakasu
+* !rinapic - Queries safebooru and returns a link to a picture of Rina Tennoji
+* !ayumupic - Queries safebooru and returns a link to a picture of Ayumu Uehara
+* !setsunapic - Queries safebooru and returns a link to a picture of Setsuna Yuki
+* !karinpic - Queries safebooru and returns a link to a picture of Karin Asaka
+* !emmapic - Queries safebooru and returns a link to a picture of Emma Verde
+* !kanatapic - Queries safebooru and returns a link to a picture of Kanata Konoe
+* !shiorikopic - Queries safebooru and returns a link to a picture of Shioriko Mifune
+* !lanzhupic - Queries safebooru and returns a link to a picture of Lanzhu Zhong
+* !miapic - Queries safebooru and returns a link to a picture of Mia Taylor
+* !kanonpic - Queries safebooru and returns a link to a picture of Kanon Shibuya
+* !kekepic - Queries safebooru and returns a link to a picture of Keke Tang
+* !chisatopic - Queries safebooru and returns a link to a picture of Chisato Arashi
-* !touhoupic - Queries safebooru and returns a link to a picture of a character from the Touhou™ series
+* !sumirepic - Queries safebooru and returns a link to a picture of Sumire Heanna
-* !tsukipic - Queries safebooru and returns a link to a picture of a character from tsukihime/melty blood.
-Can search for specific characters using the keywords for different tags.
-Find kewords with `!tsukipic -keys`
+* !renpic - Queries safebooru and returns a link to a picture of Ren Hazuki
-* !amepic - Queries safebooru and returns a link to a picture of Amelia Watson
+* !sarahpic - Queries safebooru and returns a link to a picture of Sarah Kazuno
-* !etrianpic - Queries safebooru and returns a link to a picture from Etrian Odyssey
+* !leahpic - Queries safebooru and returns a link to a picture of Leah Kazuno
-* !maypic - Queries safebooru and returns a link to a picture of May from Guilty Gear
+* !musepic - Queries safebooru and returns a link to a picture of Random Muse Members or Maybe the Whole Group
-* !dizzypic - Queries safebooru and returns a link to a picture of Dizzy from Guilty Gear
+* !aqourspic - Queries safebooru and returns a link to a picture of Random Aqours Members or Maybe the Whole Group
-* !jampic - Queries safebooru and returns a link to a picture of Jam from Guilty Gear
+* !nijipic - Queries safebooru and returns a link to a picture of Random Niji Members or Maybe the Whole Group
-* !idolpic - gets you an idol. i really don't know much about that stuff...
-* !mothmanpic - never scrapes images since there are like 2 mothman pics lol...
-* !datapic - DataFace
-* !fftpic - Queries safebooru and returns a link to a picture of art from the hit game Final Fantasy Tactics
+* !leillapic - Queries safebooru and returns a link to a picture of Random Leilla Members or Maybe the Whole Group
-#### Gachas
-* !etrian - Returns an etrian class with witty flavor text
-* !melty - Gives you a new main in Melty Blood: Actress Again Current Code
-* !lumina - Gives you a new main in Melty Blood: Type Lumina
-* !melee - Gives you a new main in SSB Melee
-* !soku - Gives you a new main in Touhou 12.3 Hisoutensoku
-* !hornedanimegacha - Returns a random horned anime of rarity 0 - 5 Stars
-* !demongacha - Returns a random demon (currently only smt nocturne demons) of rarity 1 - 5 Stars
 #### Music
-* !etrianost - Sends a link to a random song from Etrian Odyssey and sends the title to the song
-#### Misc/Quote
-* !cfb - Generates a random text string using 'c', 'f', and 'b'
-* !pasta - Returns a random copypasta (Has a 90 second timeout after each use on a "per-channel" basis)
-* !dreamboumtweet - Returns a random tweet made by THE [@dreamboum](https://twitter.com/Dreamboum) on twitter
+* Might add a random Love Live song command eventually but there's like 130000 songs so maybe not
 #### Join/Leave
 * !joinch - Adds a user's channel to channels.txt and joins bot to channel if they are not in the file.
 * !leavech - Removes user's channel from channels.txt.
+* (These May not work idk)
 #### Information
 * !commandlist - Lists commands
 * !infodump - Dumps info